er-ssmohanty/gettin-n-cleanin-data/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 The data for the project:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-NB: This R script can be run anywhere or in the 'UCI Har Dataset' folder.
+NB: This R script can be run in any directory, as it downloads the zipfile and unzips it and chooses the appropriate working directory.
+However if you have already downloaded and unzipped the dataset then just run the script in the 'UCI Har Dataset' or the custom named folder.
 * The run_analysis.R script performs the following steps to clean the data:
  1. Read X_train.txt, y_train.txt and subject_train.txt from the "train" folder and store them in *trainData*, *trainLabel* and *trainSubject* variables respectively.
  2. Read X_test.txt, y_test.txt and subject_test.txt from the "./data/test" folder and store them in *testData*, *testLabel* and *testsubject* variables respectively.